Article Picture

 61 Macquarie St, Sydney NSW 2000, Australia

-In the luxurious atmosphere you will enjoy the panoramic views of the city and Sydney Harbour and enjoy variety of drink menus using Cuban flavours and slinging cocktails which include classic ingredients like banana, guava and custard apple.
-The Tropical Sour – banana-infused Encanto pisco, Tío Pepe sherry, lime and honey — sounds especially tasty, as is the Old Smoked Presidente: a concoction of aged rum, orange curacao, dry vermouth, house-spiced raspberry syrup and Angostura bitters.
+Located within the Circular Quay Hotel, Hacienda offers a luxurious atmosphere where you can enjoy the panoramic views of the city and Sydney Harbour.
+The bar features a variety of drink menus using Cuban flavours and slinging cocktails, including classic ingredients like banana, guava, and custard apple.
+The Tropical Sour – banana-infused Encanto pisco, Tío Pepe sherry, lime, and honey – sounds especially tasty, as is the Old Smoked Presidente: a concoction of aged rum, orange curacao, dry vermouth, house-spiced raspberry syrup, and Angostura bitters.
 The bar also has an impressive stock of rum and American whiskey for those looking for something neat.

-The food offering, curated by Executive Chef Stefan Brademann, complement the drinks and have a Cuban-American flare.
-Fusion dishes like the yuka fries, buttermilk fried chicken and a pork neck mojo will sit on the menu alongside a Cubano-Reuben hybrid and burgers galore.
-The menu will be balanced between bar snacks and more substantial dishes to accommodate for anything from nibbling patrons to hangry ones.
+The food offering, curated by Executive Chef Stefan Brademann, complements the drinks and has a Cuban-American flair.
+Fusion dishes like the yuka fries, buttermilk fried chicken, and a pork neck mojo will sit on the menu alongside a Cubano-Reuben hybrid and burgers galore.
+The menu is balanced between bar snacks and more substantial dishes to accommodate anything from nibbling patrons to hangry ones.

 2. Coogee Pavilion